e-lam/RailsTemplate/README.md

 # RailsTemplate

-- Use Gulp with Rails Asset Pipeline
+- Use pre-configured Gulp with Rails Asset Pipeline
-- **Leaves Sprockets and manifest files intact** for use with gem installed assets
+- **Leaves Sprockets** for use with gem installed assets
-- Please use **Rails-assets.org** for Javascript Libraries
+- Recommendation : Use **Rails-assets.org** for Javascript Libraries
+- Use Puma for default server
 - Add a staging environment
 - Use [High Voltage](https://github.com/thoughtbot/high_voltage) for static pages
-- Use Thin for default server
 - Use [SimpleForm](https://github.com/plataformatec/simple_form) for forms
 - Improve .gitignore
 - Ruby 2.2.0